LL.B. (Hons) Blended Learning

 - Recognised by the King's Inns and Law Society of Ireland

 - Extensive Library Facilities and Legal Research Databases

 What is Blended Learning?

 “Blended learning” incorporates weekly video lectures which are uploaded to an online virtual learning platform to be reviewed at learners’ convenience; weekly virtual activities to be completed on topics covered; and fortnightly tutorial-style live “webinars” using the most up-to-date conferencing technology.
 E-learning is “blended” with “live” Saturday classroom-based workshops, which take place on a monthly basis.

 The LL.B.
 (Blended) programme is fully comparable to the full-time and part-time LL.B. programmes at Griffith College - only the mode of delivery differs, providing learners with professional or personal commitments, and those living outside of the greater Dublin area with a more flexible offering.
 This course is validated by QQI/HETAC at Level 8 on the National Framework of Qualifications and content and assessment is identical to the full-time and part-time LL.B programmes.

 Students visit the Dublin campus on a monthly basis, however, they have access to all facilities provided to full-time and part-time students, as well as the option of participating in the wide range of extra-curricular activities undertaken by full-time and part-time law students at Griffith College, such as mooting, debating, FLAC and the Law Society should they so wish.

+The September Intake of the LLB (Hons) is designed to allow learners complete the Programme in 3.5 academic years.
 Flexibility is offered to LL.B.
 (Blended) learners, who may also opt for a four-year progression where professional and/or personal commitments would render this a more feasible option.

 * Please note that electives are subject to demand.
 Students pick three electives in year two and four to five in year three depending on subjects chosen.